Esgrove/recordpool-dl/README.md

 # Recordpool Downloader

+**NOTE (06/2023):** I am no longer actively maintaining this since DJCity updated their site to work much better.

 A command-line tool for automatically downloading music tracks from DJ [recordpool](https://en.wikipedia.org/wiki/Music_pool) websites.
 Implemented with Python 3 using [Selenium](https://www.seleniumhq.org/) for interacting with the websites.
 I use Chromedriver but other browsers could be used as well.